Realsoft 3D

 Realsoft 3D is a modeling and raytracing application created by Realsoft Graphics Oy.
 Originally called Real 3D, it was developed for the Amiga computer and later also for Linux, Irix, Mac OS X, and Microsoft Windows.

 It was initially written in 1983 on Commodore 64 by two Finnish brothers, Juha and Vesa Meskanen.
 The development of Real 3D was really started in 1985, as Juha Meskanen started his studies at the Lahti University of Applied Sciences, Finland.
 Juha's brother Vesa joined the development and abandoned his university career to start the Realsoft company in 1989.

 Versions history

 Real 3D v1

 The first commercial Real 3D version was released on Amiga.

 It used IFF REAL for its objects.

 It featured constructive solid geometry, support for smooth curved quadric surfaces and a ray-tracer for photo realistic rendering.

 1.2 was released in 1990, was already distributed in several European countries.

 1.3 was released early 1991.

 1.4 was released in December 1991.
 It was the last version derived from the original Real3D design.

-Despite of small version number increments, v1, v1.2 and v 1.3 were all major releases, with new manuals and packaging.
+Despite small version number increments, v1, v1.2 and v 1.3 were all major releases, with new manuals and packaging.